Heathrow Southern Railway (HSR) is a privately financed proposal for a Southern Rail Link to Heathrow Airport (SRLtH).

 HSR provides the alternative, switching traffic from the roads and contributing to improving local air quality.
 We estimate that HSR will reduce road use around Heathrow by over three million car trips a year around half of which are removed from the busiest section of the M25.

 Appraised under the Department for Transport’s formula, HSR has a High value for money rating if the airport is expanded, and a Medium value for money rating with Heathrow’s current passenger numbers and two runways.
-HSR will be financed privately and can operate at no cost to taxpayers and could open by 2025.
+HSR will be financed privately and can operate at no cost to taxpayers and could open between 2025 and 2027.

 Our construction plans minimise the impact on neighbouring communities by providing a route mainly in tunnel.
 Unlike the previous “Airtrack” proposals, HSR avoids level crossings in the Egham area.